 Charity Majors is the CTO and founder of Honeycomb, a platform offering full stack observability for event driven debugging.
-Below is her story how Honeycomb built a fully distributed team of over 30—and how they got it wrong on their first try.
+Below is her story about how Honeycomb built a fully distributed team of over 30.

 I knew from the very start that I wanted Honeycomb to be geographically distributed.
 Long before we had any thoughts of hiring anyone, I knew it was the right thing to do and the direction I wanted to take.